What Will My Toenail Look Like After?

 Our podiatrists have specialised training in the pain-free administration of local anaesthetics, and minimally invasive toenail surgery.
 If you are suffering from an ingrown toenail, Pinnacle Sports Podiatry have both the skills and experience to give you the best possible ingrown toenail surgery experience.

 How Effective Is Ingrown Toenail Removal Surgery?

 Ingrown toenail surgery has proven to be extremely effective for our Sydney patients.
 The Partial Nail Avulsion procedure conducted at Pinnacle has been shown to have a very low rate of nail regrowth of the removed portion of the nail.
 Generally, there is a 1.5/100 chance of nail regrowth.
 In the unlikely event of regrowth, revision surgery can provide relief.

 As with any surgical procedure, there are some risks involved.
 However, we can confidently say that a Partial Nail Avulsion surgery is associated with a low complication rate and is known to be very safe and effective.
-If you’d like to learn more about ingrown toenail surgery in Sydney, please do not hesitate to get in touch with the experts at Pinnacle Sports Podiatry.
+If you’d like to learn more about ingrown toenail surgery in Sydney as well as the cost of ingrown toenail surgery, please do not hesitate to get in touch with the experts at Pinnacle Sports Podiatry, or visit our sister clinic at Ingrown Toenail Clinics.
 We are always happy to answer any of your questions and go through the procedures required for the safe, pain-free and effective removal of an ingrown toenail problem.